The brief:

 A student is trying to save money on his weekly shopping budget, as his funds are running low.
 He’s using the map in the app to look for suitable food items he can get locally for free and locates a box of onions, so he messages the owner to arrange a collection.

-I designed a wireframe for each activity in the Pass It On app.
+I designed low-fidelity wireframes for each activity in the Pass It On app before moving on to a high-fidelity prototype for testing purposes.
 Logging in, updating account details, a map to display and find items, an item details screen to add, edit or display items, a messaging screen.

 Usability guidance